-As the animal and botanical exhibits grew, the attraction’s name was changed to the Everglades Wonder Gardens to better reflect the experience available to guests.
-The Gardens also became known for its wildlife rehabilitation programs.
-For three generations under the ownership of the Piper family, the Gardens captured the nostalgia, history and wonder of Florida augmented with trees and plants from around the world.
+As the attraction’s wildlife and botanical exhibits grew, the Pipers changed its name to the more apt Everglades Wonder Gardens.
+Eventually, the Gardens also became known for its wildlife rehabilitation programs.
+For three generations—all under the original owners—the Gardens embodied the nostalgia, history, and wonder of Florida, and introduced visitors to trees and plants from around the world.

 In 2014, a group of local residents formed the Bonita Wonder Gardens Inc., a non-profit 501(c)(3) organization.
-With generous financial assistance, in the form of a $3.5 million loan from the City of Bonita Springs generously provided a major loan so the new organization was able to purchase the property and business assets from the Piper family in April 2015, saving it from potential commercial development.
-Thus began a new chapter for this beloved attraction—one of very few original Florida attractions to survive the tides of development sweeping the state in recent decades.
+Two years later, the City of Bonita Springs generously provided a major loan so the new organization could rent the property from the City and various business assets.
+These events saved Everglades Wonder Gardens from commercial development.
+Thus a new chapter began for this beloved attraction—one of very few original Florida attractions to survive the tides of development sweeping the state in recent decades.